Aftorres02/blog_app_examples/post_2025/20_DBMS_AQ/blog_post.md

 ### 2. **Scalability**
 - Asynchronous processing doesn't block source systems
-- Multiple consumers can process messages in parallel
+- Multiple consumers can process messages in parallel, This is a different example, where the multiple_consumers = TRUE and you need to register consumers, this example is only single consumer.
 - Queue-based architecture handles load spikes

 ## Real-World Applications